Joe Greene: Professional football career

 Greene won his second AP NFL Defensive Player of the Year Award after the 1974 season, becoming the first player to receive the award multiple times.
-That year, he developed a new tactic of lining up at a sharp angle between the guard and center to disrupt the opposition's blocking assignments.
+That year, he developed a new tactic of lining up at a sharp angle between the guard and center to disrupt the opposition's blocking assignments which he called the "stunt 4-3".
 His coaches were at first skeptical of the tactic and did not allow him to try it during the regular season.
-He first implemented it against the Buffalo Bills in the division championship game.
+He first implemented the "stunt 4-3" against the Buffalo Bills in the division championship game.
 It proved to be highly effective, as it impeded Buffalo's blocking, and running back O. J. Simpson managed only 48 yards rushing.
 The following week, the Steelers faced the Oakland Raiders in the AFC championship game, with the defining match-up being Greene against All-Pro center Jim Otto.
 At one point Greene, consumed by emotions, kicked Otto in the groin.
 Later, on a third-down play, Greene threw Otto to the ground with one arm before leaping to sack quarterback Ken Stabler.
 Oakland was held to 29 rushing yards in the Steelers' 24–13 victory.
 On January 12, 1975, the Steelers won their first of four Super Bowl championships in a six-year span by defeating the Minnesota Vikings 16–6 in Super Bowl IX.
 In that game, lined up against center Mick Tingelhoff, Greene recorded an interception, forced fumble, and fumble recovery in what is considered one of the greatest individual defensive Super Bowl performances.
 Pittsburgh limited the Vikings to only 119 total yards of offense, 17 of which were gained on the ground.
 After the season, Greene was honored by the Pittsburgh Post-Gazette at its 39th Dapper Dan dinner as Pittsburgh's outstanding sports figure of the year.